 Students who fail to meet minimum requirements for attendance or academics after the warning period may be terminated from the program and will become ineligible for Title IV financial aid.
 Students may appeal the decision(s).
 Should they prevail upon the appeal, they will be placed on financial aid probation, provided with a personalized academic plan that will allow them to successfully meet Satisfactory Academic Progress standards by the end of the next evaluation period and as they are considered to be maintaining satisfactory progress during the financial aid probation period, their Title IV financial aid can be reinstated.

 Only students determined to have the ability to meet the minimum Satisfactory Academic Progress Policy requirements by the end of the next evaluation period or have an approved academic plan may be placed on probation.
 Students who are progressing according to their specific academic plan will be considered making Satisfactory Academic Progress.
-Students will be advised in writing of the actions required to attain Satisfactory Academic Progress by the next evaluation.
-If at the end of the probation period the student has still not met the minimum requirements for academics and attendance as either outlined in the Satisfactory Academic Progress and will lose their eligibility for Title IV financial aid.
+Students will be advised in writing of the actions required to attain Satisfactory Academics and attendance as either outlined in the Satisfactory Academic Progress Policy or as defined in their personalized academic plan, they will be deemed not making Satisfactory Academic Progress and will lose their eligibility for Title IV financial aid.
 Students will be notified in writing of the loss of eligibility for financial aid.